 * If baby hasn't rotated to LOT, encourage rest and food.
 Rest should include some amount of snoring and it often takes a mature and motherly persuasion to get an anxious and exhausted birthing woman to sleep.
 I don't suggest Morphine because the risk of adding 12-24 hours of ineffective labor and possible respiratory problems for baby after birth, even if birth comes 24 hours later.
 See the labor page for comfort measures for labor.

 When rotation takes place during a long labor, rest will be needed.
+Contractions space out.
 A lull in labor doesn't mean the baby doesn't fit.
 It means the uterus is getting well earned rest.

 Once the baby has rotated, a tired mother will need rest.
-Medicated rest to slow labor down and let a woman sleep may very likely make medicated (Pitocin) augmentation of labor necessary after the rest .
+Medicated rest to slow labor down and let a woman sleep may very likely make medicated (Pitocin) augmentation of labor necessary to speed labor up after the rest.
 Please try a rest without drugs first.
 A soothing back rub and quiet, lulling whispers may relax a mother's mind.
 A nap in a pool supported with pillows, floats, rolled towels, etc. is a favorite of many women in long labors.

 After 2-8 hours of good sleep or accumulated micro naps of 2-5 minutes each (with snoring or drooling!) a mother may wake and eat and begin to move around.
 Contractions will resume and more movement such as dipping in and out of squats or lunging will bring on the contractions strongly enough to bring the baby through the pelvis.
 Don't forget midwives' pitocin - long cooking oatmeal!